 For our 2021 open call, we’re excited to collaborate with Village Capital to help source, understand and unlock capital to support innovative solutions that prevent, recover and recycle food waste.

-We encourage applications from innovators building high-growth, scalable solutions focused on the following challenge:
+We encouraged applications from innovators building high-growth, scalable solutions focused on the following challenge:

 We seek to reshape the food system by supporting innovators who are elevating food to its highest use and disrupting the linear supply chain.
 This could include solutions such as imperfect produce lines, upcycled foods & meal kits, upcycled commercial ingredients and more.